 The most popular option is to walk 4.7 miles upstream one-way, out-and-back.
 However, if these options seem a bit too time-consuming or physically challenging, then there are many other easy options for hiking The Narrows Zion National Park.

 During our visit in May, park rangers were limiting access to The Narrows to reduce traffic.
-Therefore, we were not allowed into the area until much later into the day.
+Therefore, we were not allowed into the area until much later in the day.
 Because of this, we were only able to walk about 2.5 miles upstream—or about three hours roundtrip.

 It was a blessing in disguise.
 This is an extremely tough and slow hike.
 The water is ice cold and we were totally unprepared.
 At one point, the water was up to our chests.